 Due to heavy evaporation, the lake’s bed is covered by salt, making it one of the most surreal places I’ve seen.
 The pink colour comes about because of a certain type of algae that you can only see in summer.

-If you go for sunset you can witness how the colour changes from faint baby pink, to a dark Shiraz-like or burgundy reddish pink.
+If you go for sunset, you can witness how the colour changes from faint baby pink to a dark Shiraz-like or burgundy reddish pink.
 The combination with the white salt makes this a fantastic sight.
 Also, the haziness of the heat, made this visit one of the most memorable sunsets in Iran.

 Persepolis

-No Iran travel itinerary would be complete without having visited the ancient site of Persepolis.
+No Iran travel itinerary would be complete without visiting the ancient site of Persepolis.
 The ceremonial capital dates back to 500 – 330 BC and was especially used for the Iranian Nowruz celebration, the Persian New Year.
 Persepolis, as part of UNESCO, is one of the world’s greatest archaeological sites.

 The area of the ruins is massive and you can easily spend half a day wandering around.
-Besides some wonderful well-preserved rock reliefs, you can also find ancient texts, tombs and palaces.
+Besides some wonderful, well-preserved rock reliefs, you can also find ancient texts, tombs and palaces.

-In the end, it was Alexander The Great who destroyed Persepolis, leaving it in ruins that barely can represent the grandeur and meaning it used to hold.
+In the end, it was Alexander the Great who destroyed Persepolis, leaving it in ruins that can barely represent the grandeur and meaning it used to hold.

 Naqsh-e Rustan